eyecan-ai/pipelime-python/docs/get_started/operations.md

 # Operations

-Pipelime offers many tools to process datasets in many different ways.
-This way it's easy to create custom automated data pipelines.
+Pipelime offers many tools to process datasets in different ways and to create custom automated data pipelines.
+In this walkthrough, first we will see how to generate a new sequence, then how to chain operations together to create a pipeline.
+Also, we will quickly cover some advanced topic, such as execution graphs and command line interface.

 ## Generators